chasharpur/uk-compare/README.md

 common, and the time taken is proportial to N squared, where N is the average length of one version.
 Also this method does not normally calculate transpositions.
-Certain versions of the collation algorithm claim faster run times, but no faster than NxD, where D is the edit distance between the versions, and for completely dissimilar texts the efficiency is still N squared[2].
+Certain versions of the collation algorithm claim faster run times, but none is faster than NxD, where D is the edit distance between the versions, and for completely dissimilar texts the efficiency is still N squared[2].
 The other drawbacks remain, and in particular the slowness makes this method useless for anything but short texts.
 There